-- Bodywork, with a price of the floor and diffuser that must not be greater than the LMP2

-- ICE and associated electronics

-- Common P2 rear axle hybrid system as defined within these regulations
+- Bodywork, with a price of the floor and diffuser that must not be greater than the LMP2 - ICE and associated electronics - Common P2 rear axle hybrid system as defined within these regulations - Dampers - Wheels - Brakes system (discs and disc bells, pads, calipers)

-- Dampers

-- Wheels

-Brakes system (discs and disc bells, pads, calipers) with a maximum selling price of a complete car set of brake discs and pads at 24 000€.
+Maximum selling price to a customer of a complete car set of friction material (brake discs and pads) is 24 000€.
 All LMDh common assemblies and components (i.e. hybrid parts, regulatory systems and sensors...) should not be modified in any way.